jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 ...
 ```

-A `jupyterlab-iframe-bridge-example/examples/lite/` folder containing everything needed for JupyterLite to work is created (notice the presence of our extension in the `extensions` subdirectory).
+A `jupyterlab-iframe-bridge-example/examples/lite/` directory containing everything needed for JupyterLite to work is created (notice the presence of our extension in the `extensions` subdirectory).

 ## Test the extension